The firearm for this Glock 43 review was provided by the Kentucky Gun Company.

 Customize This: * * *

 As a new heater, mods are scarce.
 That said, there are more holster options sooner than there were for the 42.
-And given the gun’s popularity, lights, sights, replacement triggers and lasers will be along soon.
+And given the the number of Glock fans, lights, sights, aftermarket triggers and lasers will be along soon.

 Overall: * * * * *